bbatsov/metaredux/_posts/2021-07-31-back-to-linux.md

 Everything worked out of the box, but unfortunately not everything worked well.
 I was getting some intermittent issues with my wi-fi and X.org kept crashing due to some issues with the GPU drivers.
+A quick Google search revealed I wasn't the only person facing these [GPU issues](https://gitlab.freedesktop.org/drm/amd/-/issues/1149).

-No matter what I tried (and I tried a lot of things - updated kernels, MESA, random patches I found here and there) I couldn't solve the GPU issues and my computer kept crashing 1-2 times per day.
+No matter what I tried (and I
+tried a lot of things - updated kernels, Mesa, random patches I found here and there, etc) I couldn't solve the GPU issue and my computer kept crashing 1-2 times per day.
 As you can imagine this was quite frustrating.
+Funny enough, after each change the crashes would get more frequent or less frequent.
+Never completely disappear, though.

+The wi-fi problem was much easier to address - I just switched to ethernet and never bothered to investigate it.

 Hardware support was the main reason I left Linux a decade ago and sadly the situation there hasn't improved much.
 Perhaps the situation is better with Nvidia GPUs, but I was hoping